andrewrichardson701/Stockbase/README.md

 - Update script in place.
 Testing required for full version changing, but this will be more relevant when the database structure changes.
 - Added Stock Management section to admin page.
 This allows you to recover/restore deleted stock objects instead of creating new ones.
-- Added Atrribute Management section to admin page.
+- Added Attribute Management section to admin page.
 This allows you to delete and recover labels and manufacturers.
 This may extend in the future.
 - Changelog event added to stock-new-properties.inc.php.
 This is for adding labels, manufacturers and locations.
 - Added an impersonation feature for the root user only.
 This means the root user can become the user they select from the users list.
 - Impersonation can be cancelled by clicking the button on the nav bar.